 5. They’re Dibbing Their Territory

 Scent matters to your kitty.
-Cats are territorial creatures and claim their turf by marking it with their smell (their scent glands on their bodies).
+Cats are territorial creatures and claim their turf by marking it with their smell (using their scent glands).
 It’s one of the main ways they communicate.

-Your kitty may rub her face on you to deposit oils or pheromones; it’s the feline behavior of showing comfort and marks ownership.
+Your kitty may rub her face on you to deposit pheromones; it’s the feline behavior of showing comfort and marks ownership.

 6. Felines Like Comfy Spots

-Our kitties can sleep around 12 – 16 hours a day, so naturally, they’re looking for a nice comfortable place to catch a few winks.
+Our kitties can sleep around 12 – 16 hours a day, so naturally, they’re often on the lookout for a nice comfortable place to catch a few winks.

-This depends on what your kitty prefers best, whether it be on a sofa or stretched out on their cat perches, kitties love soft and cozy places to relax and snuggle up for the day.
+This depends on what your kitty prefers, whether on a sofa or stretched out on their cat perches.
+No matter the case, they love soft and cozy places to relax and snuggle up for the day.

 7. Cats Look to Feel Safe and Secure